embedism/embedism.github.io/index.markdown

 Embedism was founded by Chay Strawbridge and Nathan Ruttley.
-We have both worked in the product design industry for a number of years and noticed a gap in the services available to startups.
-Traditional consultancies are inflexible and expensive whilst one-man-bands are often unable to give you the attention you deserve.
+Both have worked in the product design industry for a number of years and noticed a gap that existing consultancies and one-man-bands are unable to meet the needs of today's modern, dynamic startups.
+Embedism applies a creative problem solving approach to traditional engineering practises, resulting in a workflow that makes sense to the human and yeilds beautiful products.

-We started Embedism to be different to the others.
-We wanted to create a company that gets to know its customers on a deeper level, understanding that "I need this done" is often the only brief available, and that doesn't empty your startup's bank balance before you've even got over the starting line.
+Embedism is different to the others.
+We have created a company that gets to know its customers on a deeper level, understanding that "I need this done" is often the only brief available, and that doesn't empty your startup's bank balance before you've even got over the starting line.

 Hardware doesn't have to be hard, it's our mission to make it easy.